 This book will literally help you remove the barriers between sales and marketing and get the sales team to a place where they are not just part of the content production process, but rather they are using it in their sales process every single day.

-This book doesn’t mince its words..
-It won’t beat around the bush.
+This is one of the best marketing books because it doesn’t mince its words.
+It doesn’t beat around the bush.
 If you like frank, clear, and incisive language in a book that is built on common sense principles, you’ll love this book.

 - Because today’s digital buyer has changed so much, we must be willing to address the subject (online) that no one else in the industry is willing to talk about – like cost, problems, comparisons, competitors, etc. This book shows exactly how to do this.

 - Most ‘content marketing’ fails to reach its potential because it doesn’t involve the sales department as it should.

 - This book will show you exactly the positions you will need to hire, what will cause you to fail, and what will lead to massive success.

 The Business of Social Media: Clients and Customers Not Just Likes & Followers – Angela K. Denton

 As an entrepreneur or small business owner, social media marketing can be extremely overwhelming.